kerdokurs/kerdokurs/README.md

 ### I'm a self-taught programmer

 - 💻 Working mostly on web projects
-- 👯 Open for collaborating
+- 👯 Open to collaborations
 - 🎸 Musician
 - 🎓 University of Tartu